The flexible scaling solution

 Which companies need an interim or fractional commercial leader?

-Interim and fractional leadership can benefit bootstrapped start-ups and IPO-chasing behemoths, but the most value arrives as companies scale from Series A-C. Despite the wide variety of business models, growth strategies, team skills and leadership profiles as companies scale, there are a few telltale signs that an interim or fractional leader could help your business.
+Interim and fractional leadership can benefit bootstrapped start-ups and IPO-chasing behemoths, but the most value arrives as companies scale after a fund raise (Seed to Series C).
+Despite the wide variety of business models, growth strategies, team skills and leadership profiles as companies scale, there are a few telltale signs that an interim or fractional leader could help your business.

 Our survey found that 83% of senior tech leaders think hiring a senior commercial leader is hard or really hard